 How to Do It:

-3. Loop your yoga strap around your left thigh, holding both ends with your hands.
+- Loop it around your left thigh, holding both ends with your hands.

-4. Pull the strap to bring your left knee toward your chest while gently pressing your right knee away, feeling your hip gently release with each breath.
+- Pull to bring your left knee toward your chest while gently pressing your right knee away, feeling your hip gently release with each breath.

-Strap Tip: The strap lets you deepen the hip stretch without straining your neck or shoulders.
+Prop Tip: This prop lets you deepen the hip stretch without straining your neck or shoulders.

 Common Mistake: Don’t let your lower back lift — keep it pressed into the mat.